kyma-project/community/docs/guidelines/releases-guidelines/02-kyma-release-process.md

    > **NOTE:** Every developer who is introducing changes to the specific version can perform steps 1-4.

 1. Create a feature-branch based on the given `release-{RELEASE}` branch you want to extend.
 Add your changes and create a Pull Request.
+   Usually fix is made first on `main` branch and then backported into `release-{RELEASE}` branch.
+Please make sure that changes are included on `main` branch.

 2. Once you create a Pull Request to the release branch, the set of checks is triggered.
    These jobs run in the same way as jobs that run on every Pull Request to the `main` branch.